Movie Reviews (51-100)

 A fun comic book serial movie that is full of "So bad it's good" scenes.
 Actually it looks just like the old serials from the 1930s but with color.
 The gorgeous Ornella Muti looks fantastic in this movie and the film is full of colorful costumes and sets.
 A great addictive and annoying soundtrack by Queen where they basically only sing one word ("FLASH"!) add to the fun.

-The Ups: It is one of the few excellent slashers in the entire horror genre.
+It is one of the few excellent slashers in the entire horror genre.
 Inventive deaths, fun camera angels and great cameos from cult actors.
 The blood effects is from the team that has done a lot of gore effects on Tarantino's films.
 No characters to develop since they are only fodder for the killer, which is just as great since we know they are all going to get killed sooner than later so why use time on them.
 Fun ironic ending too.

 Quentin Tarantino's debut movie sets the tone for his pop-culture style at once with a discussion on the meaning of Madonna's song "Like a Virgin".
 The movie that tell about the aftermath of a failed heist and the slow reveal of what happened in between makes this an interesting film throughout and the perfect ensemble keep our interest.
 And what would the film be without the music and the entire torture scene with Michael Madsen and the Mexican standoff at the end.